GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/components/message-list.md

 )
 ```

 For link attachments, you can control the link text attributes (font, font weight, color) based on the message.
-Here's an example how to change the link color based on the message sender, with the `messageLinkDisplayResolver`:
+Here's an example of how to change the link color based on the message sender, with the `messageLinkDisplayResolver`:

 ```swift
 let messageDisplayOptions = MessageDisplayOptions(messageLinkDisplayResolver: { message in